hapax/hapax.github.io/assets/reality.md

 better place to seek mystery than the natural world.
 You will not exhaust it soon.

 Ultimately, science is an exercise in falling in love with reality.
 You can wear anything you like.
 Your skin can be any colour.
-You could be male, you could be female, you can identify as something else altogether.
+You can be male, you can be female, you can be non-binary.
 It doesn't matter.
-As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to try and answer, then you have all that it takes, and probably much more, to be a good scientist.
+As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to try and answer, then you have all that it takes, and probably much more, to be a great scientist.
 And with that, I will conclude.
 Thank you very much for listening.